ChloeDawn/ArmorSoundTweak/README.md

 # Armor Sound Tweak
-A mod for Minecraft that plays the respective equip sound when (un)equipping armor in a menu
+A client-side Minecraft mod that plays the respective equip sound when (un)equipping armor in a menu